thomaz1593/animated-cards/README.md

 # animated-cards
-Cards animated with hover effect build with HTML and CSS.
+Cards animated with hover effect build with HTML, SASS and CSS.